AghaDurrani/it_Girls/README.md

 # Suptech Analytics App Template

-### A template quickly build and deploy an analytics app for banking supervision
+### A template to quickly build and deploy an analytics app for banking supervision

 <br>